bromine1/Obsidian-Notes/Classes/Python/Modules/Module4/Module4.md

 - Dictionaries act as an orderless way to store data
 - data can be accessed through a `key`, or a value
 - This allows us to make organized sets of data

+## Errors
+- Sometimes our code will have errors.
+Even if we don't necessarily have a bug, there could be an error in user input.
+- We can use a `try` and `except` key to run risky or prone parts of ccode.
+If it fails, the entire program doesn't have to.